mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 **Question:** Is there a cognition?

-**Katagiri Roshi:** Yes, it’s a cognition, but... that cognition is – what would you say – the very inception of cognition, the very beginning of the cognition, which occurs.
+**Katagiri Roshi:** Yes, it’s a cognition, but... that cognition is – what would you say – the very inception of cognition, the very beginning of the cognition which occurs.
 At that time, the very beginning of cognition is not cognition, because it is the first stage of cognition, so you cannot say *cognition*.
 The first stage of cognition is very touchy, very touchy – you don’t know what it is.
 If you say *cognition*, it’s already your conscious world.
 But *before* you say cognition, it’s not cognition.
 Is that clear?
 It’s very touchy, very touchy.

 Just like when you get up in the morning.
 When you wake up, you don’t know the first moment of waking up.
 You don’t know.
 You can know something *after* the first moment of the waking up.